Citizens' Right to Access Beaches

 UPDATE:

 THE MONOFILAMENT RECOVERY STATION AT THE MANTOLOKING BRIDGE HAS BEEN INSTALLED.
-C.R.A.B.
-HAS PARTNERED WITH
+C.R.A.B. and is currently maintained by OCEAN COUNTY

 Mantoloking Bridge Fishing Pier